Media Native

 • Height: Set the banner height (enter an integer in pixels without specifying the dimensions).

-Example of a filled-in Additional text
+Example of the Additional text field

 Note